 Acceleration: 0-60 now comes in just under 6 seconds, but the result is that you feel the power and torque as the RF pushes your back into the seat.
 The shifter is smoother and even more precise, as well.
 Last year, we asked for 25 more horses.
 Mazda gave us 26.
 Wahoo!

 Braking: Great progressive brakes that work well under hard driving.
-The RF's brakes are upgraded from the soft top model in the form of better feel thanks to a new booster.
+The RF's brakes are upgraded from the soft-top model in the form of better feel thanks to a new booster.
 The pedal feel is very good, and it never feels mushy or grabby.
 Our tester didn't have the upgraded Brembo brake package, which aren't really necessary here.

-Handling: Miata engineers built in some body lean into the Miata, and though the RF has more weight up top, Mazda increased shock pressure and beefed up the front stabilizer bar and rear springs to balance things out.
+Handling: Miata engineers built in some body lean into the Miata, and because the RF has more weight up top, Mazda increased shock pressure and beefed up the front stabilizer bar and rear springs to balance things out.
 You can toss this thing all day and bring the rear end around like a pro.

 Mazda Connect does pretty much what you need it to do.
 It looks good and works easily because of the control knob.
 There are better systems out there, but this one keeps your eyes and your mind on the driving.